kenwals/Wildlife-Rescue/README.md

 DeprecationWarning: update is deprecated.
 Use replace_one, update_one or update_many instead. mongo.db.cases.update({"_id": ObjectId(case_id)}, { "$set": submit})
 ```

+#### Google Places API warning

+For a while during development I had an error message appearing occasionally in the console log for google places API, I thought it was some little glitch that wasn't important.
+But while refactoring the JavaScript to combine them in one script (if possible!), I realised I have the google API scripts loading backwards.
+I also had to abandon combining the scripts as they need to be loaded in a sequence that I can only achieve from the page load.

 #### Favicon handling in Python Flask